cmadland/teaching/pages/03.edci339/01.home/unit-04-tracking/item.md

 ###### Go to 'Add-ons'

-Click the 'hamburger' in the top, right corner of Firefox.
+Tap the 'hamburger' in the top, right corner of Firefox.

 ![](go-to--add-ons-.png)

-###### Click 'Extensions' and enter 'lightbeam' in the search window.
+###### Tap 'Extensions' and enter 'lightbeam' in the search window.

 ![](click--extensions-.png)